platyplus/platyplus/tilt_modules/hasura/README.md

 ## Use an alternative Helm Chart

-The extension uses the [Hasura PlatyDev Helm Chart](https://artifacthub.io/packages/helm/platydev/hasura) to depoy Hasura. you can deploy Hasura in another way in using the `yaml` parameter e.g.:
+The extension uses the [Hasura platyplus Helm Chart](https://artifacthub.io/packages/helm/platyplus/hasura) to depoy Hasura. you can deploy Hasura in another way in using the `yaml` parameter e.g.:

 ```sh
 hasura(yaml=helm('./my-local-hasura-chart'))